appbaseio/reactivesearch/content/docs/gettingstarted/quickstart.md

 ## API Intro

 The appbase.io API is interoperable with the Elasticsearch API and builds on top of it.
-With the [apps](https://appbase.io/apps) product, there are some API endpoints that we don't allow access to.
-Full list of supported endpoints is documented at https://rest.appbase.io.

-We also offer [hosted or managed clusters](https://appbase.io/clusters), where we maintain 100% compatibility with the Apache 2.0 licensed Elasticsearch and support every Elasticsearch release starting v5.6.
+We offer [hosted or managed clusters](https://www.appbase.io/#hosting), where we maintain 100% compatibility with the Apache 2.0 licensed Elasticsearch and support every Elasticsearch release starting v5.6.

 ## Out of the Box Features